kairosity/mp3-snapathon/testing.md

 ### Fix 2
 I had not inputed my new mail configuration variables in the Heroku config vars input area.
 Once I did it connected perfectly.

+## awards()

+### Issue 1

+When the awards function was run, it was over awarding certain users.
+During testing I ran a number of simulations and found that 4 users in particular were being awarded an illogical number of points.
+Everyone else was being awarded the correct number of user_points, and the awards were working correctly as far as the photos were concerned.

+### Fix 1

+I ran through the function line by line and using print() statements on every logical segment, I discovered that the users in question were being added twice to the valid_users array.
+Eventually I realised that in testing the application I had uploaded more than the one allotted photo for each of those users and since the function is based on an assumption of 1 entry per user per week, that fact was breaking the code.
+I deleted the offending extra images and it worked well again, but there is definitely room to refactor that code *if*
+I decide that the application could host more than a single competition per week, or if users are allowed upload more than one image per competition.

 ## Error Messages